shamalja/filestack-snippets/content/blogs/quick-bulk-image-upload/demo/readme.md

-# Filestack Bulk Upload Demo
+# Filestack Bulk Image Upload Demo

-## Filestack Bulk Upload Example
+## Filestack Bulk Image Upload Example

 This project demonstrates a web-based image bulk upload functionality using the Filestack API.
 It allows users to upload multiple images simultaneously, display resized versions of uploaded images in a grid layout, and provides links to view the original images.